Upcoming NSERC Doctoral Scholarship (CGS/PGS) Q&A Sessions

 Special circumstances (optional attachment)

-Describe any special circumstances that have had an effect on your performance or productivity.
+Describe any special circumstances that have had an effect on your performance and/or productivity.
 This includes delays in disseminating research results due to health problems, family responsibilities, parental leave, disabilities, trauma and loss or other applicable circumstances.
 Explain any gaps in the chronology of your experience (including relevant employment).
 This section can also be used to describe the impact of COVID-19 on any aspect of the application.
-Describe any special circumstances that may have delayed, disrupted or interrupted studies or research, or otherwise affected the performance on which the assessment for funding will be made.

 The description of special circumstances should include the following information as needed: